 After you apply for food stamps and undergo your interview, you will receive a determination within a month.
 However, in emergency situations, it may be possible to receive benefits more quickly.
 By obtaining our free guide, you can learn more about the process of applying for assistance.

-Find Out About SNAP Benefits in Louisiana
+Learn About SNAP Benefits in Louisiana

 Once you are approved for SNAP benefits, you will receive an electronic benefits transfer (EBT) card that can be used just like a debit card.
 Generally, the amount of food stamp benefits you receive every month is based on your income and family size.
 Because this program is meant to supplement your grocery budget, you must typically use your benefits in addition to your personal funds in order to afford all of your groceries for the month.